Orbitist/orbitist.github.io/_posts/2014-06-10-firewood-part-one.md

 What is living in your lumber?

-Around the heated hearth, you might toast a marshmallow or roast a carefully cut spider-dog (as my family calls them), but chances are--unless you’re traveling in a remote region--if the fire (knock on logs) goes out, or you run out of burnables, one can generally scavenge for additional fuel, buy a slightly expensive bundle of kiln-dried (read, ridiculously flammable) wood, or just go without, if it’s too much trouble.
+Around the heated hearth, you might toast a marshmallow or roast a carefully cut spider-dog (as my family calls them), but chances are--unless you’re traveling in a remote area--if the fire goes out, you can probably just scavenge for more wood or buy an expensive kiln-dried bundle.
+Or, you could just go without, if it’s too much trouble.

-Maybe you’ll just walk abashedly back to into your nearby home and throw a pack of sodium-enriched Ramen in the microwave.
+Maybe you’ll just walk shamefully back to your nearby home and throw a pack of sodium-enriched Ramen in the microwave.
 But in many areas of the world, this simply isn’t an option.

 {% include cvi %}[39.775, 104.414], 2{% include cvo %}